Stock Number: 20645

 Stock Number: 14106

 "Rex Begonia Vine" Cambodian species with velvety quilted green-violet leaves with elevated silver areas highlighted by rouged veins--and complemented by a glowing maroon underleaf.
-Even in greenhouse, this will definitely rest during winter, shedding its leaves and extended vine stems, but maintaining the thick nearly...
+Even in the greenhouse, this will definitely rest during winter, shedding its leaves and extended vine stems, but maintaining the thick ne...

 Out of Stock